JBEI/edd/docs/FAQ.md

 WT-LB-70C would indicate is a wild type, grown on LB at 70º C (imagine you are trying different growth temperatures).
 Cineole-EZ-50C indicates a cineole producing strain, grown on EZ at 50º C … etc.

-## What are the column options for experiment description?

-The primary line characteristics that you should have in every experiment description and every EDD service (instance) are:

--   **Line Name**: a short name that uniquely identifies the line (**REQUIRED**).
--   **Line Description**: A short human-readable description for the line (encouraged).
--   **Part ID**: the unique ICE part number identifiers for the strains involved (encouraged).
--   **Replicate Count**: the number of experimental replicates for this set of experimental conditions (encouraged).

-Other metadata types (e.g. media, temperatures, culture volume, flask volume, shaking speed … etc) are also available, but depend on which EDD site you are using.
-Ask your EDD administrator for more information.
-Columns can be in any order.

-_TBD_: include link to full metadata listing in any EDD.

 ## Why should I use the Experiment Data Depot?